tokumotion/shareofsearch/README.md

 # Measure your share of search (SoS)

-This small script will help you calculate SoS of your brand.
+This small script will help you calculate monthly SoS of your brand.
 This script follows James Hankins ([@JCPHankins](https://twitter.com/JCPHankins)) methodology on the subject.

 The output of the script is a dataframe with the expected values of you share of search and a graphic that looks like this.